Services in Concrete, WA

 5b's Bakery

-Planning note: one of the better morning stops in Concrete because it helps solve food early, before options thin out.
+Planning note: One of the better morning stops in Concrete because it solves food early and gives you a higher-quality option than a gas-station grab-and-go.

 Perks Espresso & Deli

-Planning note: useful when you want grab-and-go food before a long drive day.
+Planning note: Useful when you want grab-and-go food before a long drive day or want to handle coffee and a simple bite in one stop.

 Annie's Pizza Station